apache/cordova-docs/README.md

 For each version, there is a `config.xml` that defines the name of the language and how to merge the files.

+__5. Customizing HTML template__

+Each language can override the default template in `template/docs/LANGUAGE`.

 Generating the Documentation
 ----------------------------